felixlopz/hubrise-test-task/content/apps/just-eat-takeaway/en/receive-orders.md

 ## Order Statuses

+In this section, we capitalise the first letter of Just Eat statuses to make them easier to distinguish from HubRise status names.
+For example, `Confirmed` is a Just Eat status, while `accepted` is a HubRise status.

+### Just Eat Statuses

 A Just Eat order goes through several statuses during its lifecycle:

 - `Confirmed`: The order was confirmed.
 - `Error`: There was an error.
-A Just Eat Takeaway agent calls the restaurant.
+A Just Eat Takeaway agent will call the restaurant.
 - `Kitchen`: The restaurant started preparing the order.
 - `In Delivery`: The order is in delivery.
 - `Delivered`: The order has been delivered.

 As a minimum requirement, Just Eat Takeaway expects every successful order to be marked as `Confirmed`.

-### Change the Status of an Order in Just Eat Takeaway
+### When the Status Changes in HubRise

-When an order status changes on HubRise, Just Eat Takeaway Bridge notifies Just Eat Takeaway.
+When an order status changes in HubRise, Just Eat Takeaway Bridge notifies Just Eat Takeaway.
 The correspondence between HubRise and Just Eat Takeaway statuses is as follows:

 | HubRise status                               | Just Eat Takeaway status                                                   |
 | -------------------------------------------- | -------------------------------------------------------------------------- |